-You can see how simplicity in its deepest aspect, helps God's work, Who, in place of our human personality, wants to put His own Divine Personality, that of the Second Person of the Blessed Trinity.
+Look at simplicity in its deepest aspect, and see how it helps God's work.
+In place of our human personality, He wants to put His own Divine Personality, that of the Second Person of the Blessed Trinity.
 He was made flesh for us: and now by Holy Communion He wants to extend the mystery of the Incarnation, and put Himself in the place of everything that is not in keeping with His image and likeness.